Community Education

 PE 0506 99 YOGA FOR HEALTH

 An introduction to the Hatha physical yoga.
 Includes the background, safety precautions, and value of yoga.
-Stretching postures, proper breathing techniques, and stress reduction will be emphasized.
+Stretching postures, proper breathing techniques, and stress reduction are emphasized.
 This course will focus on the health and wellness aspects that are gained in making yoga an integral part of everyday life.

 Location: Curry Campus 138A/B